marrej/redis-impl/README.md

 ## Learnings

-- Semaphores work generally better than Mutex if you want to guard a resource, since they can be released multiple times without crashing and shouldn't cause deadlocks if combined with Timers.
+- Semaphores work generally better than Mutex if you want to guard a resource (which will arrive in some time), since they can be released multiple times without crashing and shouldn't cause deadlocks if combined with Timers.
+Since they work as arbitrary counters which can be incremented even before the "wait" starts.
 - In a system like this, it would be beneficial to have a class executor per command, with which some complexity over the Storage usage would dissapear (assuming that properties from storage would be public)
 - TCP communication is best leveraged with REQ-RES model.
 Although that consumes more bandwidth, its less error prone.
 Adding the selective REQ/RES and bundling messages together can cause a lot of pain to understand analyse and also trigger unwanted receivals. (e.g. message duplication)